PRODUCT DESIGN

 From our research, we gathered 25 distinct experience clusters of care leavers and aligned them with the four pillars framework.
 We opted to concentrate on the less represented experiences within ‘Participating in Society’ and ‘Independent Living’.
 We observed that the ‘Self’ and ‘Circle of Trust’ played a more prominent role in these underrepresented pillars.

-Balancing The Pillars
+Balancing the Pillars

 Narrowing Down